Samoset Council: Tesomas Scout Camp

+SirenCon 2025 marked the first year that the event took place in May, with the event being held on May 31st.
+2025's event had approximately 500 spectators in attendance and received more news attention than the year before.
+SirenCon 2026 saw an estimated 1000 spectators, although the exact number has yet to be verified.

 Akela's World Cub Scout Camp

 Created in 1993, Akela's World is a Cub Scout summer resident camp.
 Serving both Cub Scouts and Webelos Scouts during the summer, it occupies a large portion of the Crystal Lake Scout Reservation property, located at the south end of Crystal Lake.
 The camp program provides advancement opportunities for Cubs and Webelos.

 The main building is the Mark Program Center, where the kitchen and dining hall are located.
 Points of interest are the Lost Ship, Crockett's Glen, Baloo's Cave, Fort Akela, and Huck Finn's Waterfront.
 However, as of 2017, Huck Finn's Waterfront is no longer in use due to the excessive rising of the lake's water level, submerging the Waterfront.

 Hanna Venture Base

 Hanna Venture Base, located near Akela's World, is the smallest part of the Crystal Lake Scout Reservation.
 It was named after, and financially supported by Al Hanna, whose achievements include climbing to the top of Mount Everest.
 The hub for Venturing in Samoset Council, it features an indoor climbing wall and an outdoor 60’ climbing tower, with walls for rappelling and climbing.

 Week-long Hanna Venture Base Treks are taken by both Scouts and Venturers.
 Trek destinations include the Apostle Islands and the Porcupine Mountains.

 The Hanna Winter Resort is a week-end-long winter camping experience at the Hanna Base.